xozi/modbot/README.md

 </pre>

 ### Profile
 Profiles are embed messages with details about the user.
-The /fetchprofile command will foward the most recent profile from the #modbot-log channel, which will hold all profiles on punished users.
+The /fetchprofile command will generate a profile with records over the user and is dynamically updated.
+The profile present in #modbot-log will be more static in nature and only will be updated when a punishment is commited.
+The log exists for adminstrators to monitor recent punishments and keep track of moderation actions.

 Flags: Quick information to check against for active punishment should be added.
 This includes ban, mute, timeout, in server, or quarantine. (more to be added).